farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box. <br/>

 	**Important:** Note what happens when you clear this check box.
 You receive an error message indicating **This password contains a word, phrase, or series of numbers that makes it easily guessable**.
 During user setup, the system looks for specific characteristics to determine acceptable and non-acceptable user-defined passwords.
 Various forms of the word **Password** are deemed unacceptable and generate this error.
 So while **Pa55w.rd** meets all the password requirements (it include at least one upper case character, lower case character, number, and special character), it is still unacceptable because it's deemed too easy to guess.
-Other variataions of common passwords that people often use will generate the same error.  <br/>
+Other variations of common passwords that people often use will generate the same error.  <br/>

 	As a result, enter **User.pw1** in the **Password** field, and ensure the **Require this user to change their password when they first sign in** check box is blank.<br/>